jmbertin/jmbertin/README.md

 <br>

 [N-Puzzle](https://github.com/jmbertin/N-Puzzle) - 42 school curriculum.
 This is a Python script for solving the N-Puzzle problem using the A* search or greedy algorithms.

+[Linear_regression](https://github.com/jmbertin/Linear_regression) - 42 school curriculum.
+The aim of this project is to introduce to the basic concept behind machine learning by creating a linear regression algorithm, with gradient descent.

 <br>

 </details>